osvik/docker-wordpress-multisite/README.md

 ```

-## Conclusion
+## Develop with git, vscode and other programs

-Now you can develop with your own computer tools inside the `wp-content` folder.
+Now you can develop themes or plugins using your own computer tools inside the `wp-content` folder.

 ```
 cd ~/websites/mysite/wp-content
 ```

-## Notes
+## Error logs

-- In `wp-content` it will be created a Wordpress `debug.log` file.
+- It will be created a Wordpress `debug.log` file inside `wp-content`
-- The access and error logs can be obtained in the container shell with:
+- The access and error logs can be obtained in the container shell with `tail`, `cat` or `more`, like for example:

 ```
 tail -f /var/log/nginx/access.log